From Chris Pratt to Eva Perón in the series of the month of July

 Disney + will also premiere on the 27th By mandate of heaven.
 Andrew Garfield (The Amazing Spiderman) and Daisy Edgar-Jones (Normal People) star in this series inspired by Jon Krakauer’s bestseller about the practice of polygamy among fundamentalist Mormons.

-From Amazon Prime Video they announce, for that same day 29, the premiere of Paper Girls, based on a comic by Brian K. Vaughan, which follows four young newspaper delivery women who one morning after Halloween in 1988 are trapped in a war between time travelers and on an adventure to save the world. he
+From Amazon Prime Video they announce, for that same day 29, the premiere of Paper Girlsbased on a comic book by Brian K. Vaughan, which follows four young newspaper delivery women who one morning after Halloween 1988 find themselves caught up in a war between time travelers and on an adventure to save the world.